mail us | mail this page

 BER Basic Encoding Rules an ITU-T binary format (defined in X.690) for formating ASN.1 fields for transmission within a protocol.
 In a number of cases, notably search filters, LDAP uses strings rather than binary (BER) encodings.

 bind When connection is made to an LDAP server the first operation of the sequence is called a bind.
-The bind operation sends the dn of the entry that will be used for authentication and the password to be used.
+The bind operation sends the dn of the entry that will be used for authentication and the password (usually contained in the userPassword attribute) to be used.
 In the case of an anonymous bind both values will be NULL.
+A Bind operation does not allow searching and therefore the DN used for authentication must be the same as the DN which initially created the entry.
+More information on this topic.

-Client Client a.k.a LDAP Client describes a piece of software that provides access to an LDAP sever.
+Client Client a.k.a LDAP Client describes software that provides access to an LDAP sever.
 Most standard web browsers (MSIE and Gecko) provide limited LDAP client capabilities using LDAP URLs.
 LDAP browsers and web interfaces are both very common examples of LDAP clients.
-List of Open Source Clients.
+List of Open Source LDAP Clients.
+In some cases, such as during mutual authentication, an LDAP server will act temporarily as an LDAP client.

 consumer Describes a server which uses (consumes) a service which is supplied by a provider server.
 An example of a consumer is an RFC 4533 Sync Client used in replication.

-CSN The Change Sequence Number (CSN) used OpenLDAP to identify changes in a replicated configuration.
-CSNs appear to be only defined in an expired RFC draft draft-chu-ldap-csn-xx.txt and for version 2.4 in this FAQ.
+CSN The Change Sequence Number (CSN) used by OpenLDAP to identify changes in a replicated configuration.
+CSNs appear to be only defined in an expired RFC draft draft-chu-ldap-csn-xx.txt and for version 2.4 in this FAQ to consist of a timestamp - including microseconds, an operation-within-second counter (6 octets), a 3 octet replica id (as defined by ServerID) and a 6 octet counte-within-modify operation.

 DAP Directory Access Protocol.
 X.500 term for an OSI based network protocol that enables access to a DSA and which implies the directory data model.